 Maintain oil level in crankcase to "full" mark on oil level gauge.
 It is only necessary to change oil four times a year, due to the use of the oil filter, crankcase ventilator and thermostat.
-It is advisable to check the operation of the oil filter every 500 miles.
 The crankcase ventilator and the thermostat require no attention.